pknminor/ossify/README.md

 # ossify

-Ossify, your Spotify listening companion eases the *tedium* of music discovery and recollection.
+Ossify, your Spotify listening companion, eases the *tedium* of music discovery and recollection.
 The idea is to automate the RJ experience and keep track of what you had listened to.

-Change songs after *X* seconds, get artist and song information via your speakers.
+Change songs after *X* seconds, get artist and song information via audio.

 PS: I rarely listen to entire songs when discovering new music.
 Might not be as useful depending on your listening style.